Honda Military Appreciation Offer

 We value every customer at Honda Cars of Bellevue, but we would like to extend a special thank you to the men and women of Offutt AFB who sacrifice daily while servicing our country.
 It is an honor to work with the many men and women from our local military installation.
 Honda Cars of Bellevue would like to thank all the current and retired members of our country's armed services for all of the hard work and sacrifices they have made to keep us all safe.

-In appreciation for your military service, Honda is offering select U.S. Military individuals and their spouses $500 toward any new 2018 or 2019 Honda automobile when you finance or lease through Honda Financial Services.
+In appreciation for your military service, Honda is offering select U.S. Military individuals and their spouses $500 toward any new Honda automobile when you finance or lease through Honda Financial Services.
 All Active Duty U.S. Military, Active Reserve, Ready Reserve and spouses.

 -This is compatible with all other offers.